Robards–Donelson–Jackson relationship controversy: Location controversy

+The Jacksonian line for much of the 19th and 20th centuries was that Andrew and Rachel were married 1791ish at Springfield plantation, in the vicinity of Cole's Creek, in what was then Spanish-controlled territory and is today Jefferson County, Mississippi.

-One of the key pillars of the pro-Jackson narrative, absolving the couple from violating the moral code of the day, was the assertion that Rachel Robards spent the winter of 1790–91, when Robards filed for divorce, as a guest of either the Green family or Peter Bryan Bruin.
-The crux of this argument was that Thomas M. Green and/or Bruin were such morally upstanding men that they never would have allowed an adulteress to live under their roofs.
+One of the key pillars of the pro-Jackson narrative, absolving the couple from violating the moral code of the day, was the assertion that Rachel Robards spent the winter of 1790–91, when Robards filed for divorce, as a guest of either the Green family, which included sons Thomas M. Green Jr. and Abner Green, or Peter Bryan Bruin.
+The crux of this argument was that the Greens and/or Bruin were such morally upstanding men that they never would have allowed an adulteress to live under their roofs.
 As such, assertions that Jackson and Mrs. Robards (separately or together) had their own housing, in the vicinity of Natchez, were subject to attack by Jackson defenders.
-Similarly, claims that Rachel's brother John Donelson had a house in the Natchez District were questioned because Rachel would have been unlikely to have been sheltered at the Green home if her brother had a plantation of his own in the area.
+Similarly, claims that Rachel's brother John Donelson had a house in the Cole's Creek neighborhood of the Natchez District were questioned because Rachel would have been unlikely to have been sheltered at the Green home if her brother had a plantation of his own in the area.